-Computers that synchronize their timeless frequently or are not joined to a domain are configured, by default, to synchronize with time.windows.com.
+By default, computers synchronize their timeless frequently.
+Non-domain joined devices are configured to synchronize with time.windows.com.
 Therefore, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.

 As you can see below, there is a significant difference (discrepancy) between the host VM and the Virtual machines in my virtual environment.
 To fix this issue, please refer to the steps below.